janbuchar/website/content/make-lambdas-not-std-bind.md

-I'm not saying that function templates are bad (well, they kinda are - seen those weird, mile-long error messages from the compiler when you screw someting up?), but C++11 also has the `std::function` type template that we can request that in our function that takes a callback.
+I'm not saying that function templates are bad (well, they kinda are - seen those weird, mile-long error messages from the compiler when you screw someting up?), but C++11 also has the `std::function` type template that we can use as a parameter type in our callback-requesting function.
 The only drawback is that we have to be a bit more verbose - `std::function` is constructed using a functor (or a lambda).

 ~~~~~~~~~~~~~C++
 int main(int argc, char **argv)